claudioscalzo/DistributedGradientDescent/README.md

 # DistributedGradientDescent
-Distributed version of the Gradient Descent algorithm in the classic, stochastic and mini-batch version
+Distributed version of the Gradient Descent algorithm in the classic, stochastic and mini-batch version.